-The false statement is pretty self-explanatory.
-The Louisiana Supreme Court addressed a conflict in the Circuit Court’s of Appeal regarding the notice provision, in doing so the Court held:
+The false statement requirement is self-explanatory.
+The Louisiana Supreme Court addressed a conflict in the appellate courts regarding the notice provision and held:

 We have carefully considered the opinions of the third and fourth circuits and note the fact specific circumstances of each case may have influenced the decisions as rendered by the respective courts.
 The claimant in Grayson had strained his back on a job in February 1996.
 Although he was treated by a physician who placed him on light duty status for a very brief period of time, he never missed work or filed a compensation claim.
 In connection with his employment by Vernon Moving and Storage, Grayson completed a second injury fund questionnaire on which he indicated that he never had an injury or strain to his knee, back, or neck.
 During September 1997, he injured his back in a work related accident and filed a workers' compensation claim.
 The workers' compensation judge found Grayson provided false information on the form, but also found the notice on the form signed by Grayson deficient because it did not include the word forfeiture.
 Grayson, 99-230 at 4-5, 746 So.
 2d at 123.